-SPB is responsible for providing entertaining and educational activities in the form of concerts, comedians, and special events.
+SPB is responsible for providing entertaining and educational activities in the form of concerts, comedians, happy hours, game days and special events.
 These programs work to help create a more vibrant campus community and emphasize Student Union’s mission of service to the campus community and to the undergraduate students.
 SPB is responsive to the diverse interests and programming needs of the campus community.

 As the main programming entity of Student Union, SPB’s budget is about 19% of the SU general budget and is allocated directly by Senate and Treasury during the General Budget Session.
-Our most recent funding for the 2018 Fiscal Year is $641,037.89, or about $83 per student.
-This funding is used for the entire school year and split between our various events and divisions such as WILD, Concerts, Comedy, Happy Hour, Film, Special Events, and others.
+Our most recent funding for the 2020 Fiscal Year is $658,820, or about $95 per student.
+This funding is used for the entire school year and split between our various events and divisions such as WILD, Concerts, Comedy, Happy Hour, Game Days, Special Events, and others.

 Our Talent Survey Process:

 This process is used for all talent surveys.
 Currently SPB is auditing the survey vote counting process to ensure its effectiveness.

 The respective SPB Director receives a list of artists from the middle agent.
 The list contains artists that are available according to their professional schedule and have an initial asking price that is within the respective Talent budget for the semester.
 SPB then researches each artist provided according to the SPB Vetting Process, described in our Constitution in Article VIII Section 7:

 a.
 The SPB Vetting Process will ensure that the artists that SPB brings to the Student Body are in line with the values of the campus community and student population.

 b.
 During the Talent Survey Process Section of the SPB Bylaws, SPB will complete the SPB Vetting Process.